collective-action/tech/README.md

   </tr>
   <tr>
    <td class="field-key">
-    description
+    struggle
    </td>
    <td class="field-value">
-    UberEats riders and a small number of workers from JD Wetherspoon, McDonald's and TGI Fridays have been staging walkouts in a pay dispute.
-Protests were being held in several UK cities, along with a rally in London.
+    pay_and_benefits
    </td>
   </tr>
   <tr>
    <td class="field-key">
-    notes
+    description
    </td>
    <td class="field-value">
-    Not just tech workers (the uber drivers).
-Part of a broader worldwide strike action by fast-food workers.
+    UberEats riders and a small number of workers from JD Wetherspoon, McDonald's and TGI Fridays have been staging walkouts in a pay dispute.
+Protests were being held in several UK cities, along with a rally in London.
    </td>
   </tr>
  </table>